Reference

 Importer of Record

-The entity legally responsible for an import entry — refunds flow to this entity even if someone else arranged the shipment.
+The company name on the entry paperwork — refunds go to this entity, period, even if someone else arranged the shipment.

 Protest